nestauk/flow-temp-toolkit/src/case_studies/loop-trial.md

 ---
 The vast majority of users could reduce their boiler flow temperature given simple, tailored guidance.

-80% of those who's boilers were appropriate for the instructions reported changing their boiler settings.
+80% of those whose boilers were appropriate for the instructions reported changing their boiler settings.
 The mean rating for ease of use was 4.8 out of 5.

-When presented with the choice of leaving the app or viewing further guidance on heating, 86% of users opted to view personalised heating guidance instead of leaving the prototype.
+When presented with the choice of leaving the app or viewing further guidance on heating, 86% of users opted to view personalised heating guidance instead of leaving the online tool.

-We asked users “Would you feel confident in adjusting your flow temperature in the future, if you decide you need to tweak it?”
+We asked users “Would you feel confident in adjusting your flow temperature in the future if you decide you need to tweak it?”
 Users reported a high level of confidence with an average rating of 4.7/5.